 that the drama is kind of forced upon the viewer...but since this is a Shungiku Nakamura series, we all know the drama isn't going to end in heartbreak or tragedy; you know all of these guys are going to eventually end up in a relationship and live happily ever after because, well, that's just what happens in her works.
 The drama is there to interest the viewer, but it doesn't necessarily serve a big purpose within the story.
 Do I think that's a bad thing?
 I believe if it's a device to interest the viewers, then go for it.

 Deen did much better this time than in Junjou Romantica, that's for sure.
-The backgrounds have a more soft feeling about them, and it reminded me of Hourou Musuko's background art (if you have no clue what I'm talking about, the gist of what I'm getting at is that the background art is done extremely well).
+The backgrounds have a more soft feeling about them, and it reminded me of Hourou Musuko's background art (if you haven't seen Hourou Musuko, the gist of what I'm getting at is that the background art is done extremely well).
 So the backgrounds are beautiful, that's fine and dandy.
 But the characters?
-I don't mind that they're all bishounen/"bishies" because that fits in with the theme, but...the faces.
+I don't mind that they're all bishounen/"bishies" because that fits in with the theme, but...ugh, the faces.
 And the hair.
 They're all identical.
 I'm not talking about the color of the eyes and hair, but the shapes and styles are basically all the same.
 It's just a little thing but it bugs me when I get the characters confused since they all look too similar.

-Honestly speaking, I've just recently started getting into BL.
 I like this series, don't get me wrong, but some major flaws and the ending prevented me from giving this a 9/10 like I would have originally put as my enjoyment score.
 I looked forward to watching a new episode every week, but it simply didn't astound me like some other anime has done.
 I'd still consider it a favorite, but objectively speaking there are quite a few weaknesses within this series.

 Overall: 6.4/10, rounded to 6/10

 Sekaiichi Hatsuko isn't atrocious, nor is it a masterpiece.
 It's slightly above average.
 The story and art are nice, but that's really all this anime has going for it.
 If you like BL, you'll probably enjoy this.
 If you're wondering whether you should dip your toes into BL by using Sekaiichi Hatsukoi as your starter series, you might finish up episode 12 and feel pretty underwhelmed.

 I decided to give everything this season a shot, and as far as breaking out of my comfortable genres I thought that even BL wouldn't stop me.
 As a straight man I found it slightly hard to enjoy the romantic moments this is true.
 However, as I knew beforehand you can find some good stuff in the most deceiving places.